+This course covers the safety, equipment, and skills used in the shielded metal arc welding process.
+Fillet weld are made to visual criteria in several positions.
+(1/9)
-WLD 113 Arc Welding II 4 SHC

-This course is a study of arc welding of ferrous and/or nonferrous metals.
+- WLD 113 Arc Welding II 4 SHC This course is a study of arc welding of ferrous and/or nonferrous metals.
 Emphasis is placed on the out-of-position welding of fillet welds.
 (2/6)

+- WLD 115

-WLD 115 Arc Welding III 4 SHC
+Arc Welding III

+4 SHC

 This course covers the techniques used in preparation for structural plate testing according to appropriate standards.

 Emphasis is placed on the shielded metal arc welding of beveled plate in the horizontal and vertical positions.
 (1/9)

+- WLD 117

-WLD 117 Specialized Arc Welding 4 SHC
+Specialized Arc Welding

+4 SHC

-This course covers are welding processes for industrial purposes.
+This course covers arc welding processes for industrial purposes.

 Emphasis in this course is placed on out-of-position welding of beveled plate in the 45 degree and overhead positions.
 (2/6)